|

 - Low equipment cost is more important to you than low operating cost

-- You are adding, or replacing an existing electric wall heater.
+Select if:- You are adding, or replacing an existing wall heater.

 - You will not be attatching the heater to ductwork in the home.

-- You are adding or replacing an electric floor warming system.
+- You are adding or replacing a radiant style heater.